 5. Schiit Modi & Magni 2

-The audiophile community equally reveres Schiit for its high-benchmarking entry level equipment and ridicules it for its horrendous name.
-Whether you love or hate the name, you can’t deny that Schiit offers one of the best values in entry level audiophile equipment, namely their Modi 2 DAC.
+Either way, you certainly can’t deny that Schiit offers one of the best values in entry level audiophile equipment, namely their Modi 2 DAC.

 The Modi 2 is meant to combine with the accompanying Magni 2 Headphone Amplifier, which can be acquired at the same price to make the infamous Schiit Stack.